Qiskit/qiskit-ibm-transpiler/docs/index.rst

 ####################################################
-Qiskit Transpiler Service |release| API Docs Preview
+Qiskit IBM Transpiler |release| API Docs Preview
 ####################################################

-Qiskit Transpiler Service docs live at docs.quantum.ibm.com and come from https://github.com/Qiskit/documentation.
+Qiskit IBM Transpiler docs live at docs.quantum.ibm.com and come from https://github.com/Qiskit/documentation.
 This site is only used to generate our API docs, which then get migrated to https://github.com/Qiskit/documentation.